 BellHawk also records materials produced by jobs.
 Here each container (pallet, carton, etc.) of finished materials is given a license plate barcode that is used to track intermediate materials until they are used on other jobs or finished goods until they are shipped to customers

-Please click on the following link to view methods that BellHawk uses to track Work-in-Process.
+Please click on the following link to view methods that BellHawk uses to track the transformation of materials.